-Although you may be making a good effort to build credit, the credit bureaus may not always recognize all of your credit accounts.
+Although you might be making a good effort to build positive credit history, the credit bureaus may not always recognize all of your credit-based accounts.

-Certain credit accounts such as gas cards, department stores cards, and cards from credit unions may not show up on your credit report, and because of this lack of information, your credit scores may be inaccurate or potentially non-existent.
+Certain credit accounts such as gas cards, department stores cards, authorized user accounts, and credit cards from credit unions may not show up on your credit report, and because of this lack of information, your credit scores may be inaccurate or potentially non-existent.

 Adding Items to Credit Report Can Boost Credit Scores

-The credit bureaus should honor your request, although they may charge you a small processing fee and ask that you send them documentation.
+The credit bureaus may honor your request, although they may charge you a small processing fee and ask that you send them documentation.
 Be diligent and only work with the credit bureaus directly.
-Many third party companies will charge you for similar services.
+Many third party companies will charge you an arm and a leg for similar services.

-And a credit score, coupled with a more complete credit profile, will allow you to apply for more credit, which should help you build a stronger credit profile over time.
+And a credit score, coupled with a more complete credit profile, will allow you to apply for more credit, which should help you build a stronger credit history over time.

 Tip: Before applying for a certain credit account, ask the creditor if they report data to the credit bureaus to ensure you’ll actually get credit for it.
 This is probably much easier and efficient than attempting to add missing data to your report after the fact.